25 to Life

-25 to Life is a third-person shooter video game developed by Avalanche Software and Ritual Entertainment and published by Eidos Interactive for Microsoft Windows, PlayStation 2, and Xbox and released in 2006.
+25 to Life is a third-person shooter video game developed by Avalanche Software and Ritual Entertainment and published by Eidos Interactive for Microsoft Windows, PlayStation 2 and Xbox in 2006.

-Set in a modern environment, the game allows the player to play as both a cop and a gangster, at different times, in a "cops and robbers" style game.
-The game can be played online with up to 16 players using the network adaptor for the PS2 and through Xbox Live for Microsoft Xbox, and there is online play for the Windows version as well.
-While Xbox Live for the original Xbox was shut down in 2010, 25 to Life is now playable online using replacement online servers for the original Xbox called Insignia.
+Set in a modern environment, the game allows the player to play as both a cop and a gangster, at different times, in a "cops and robbers"-style game.
+The game can be played online with up to 16 players using the network adaptor for the PS2 and through Xbox Live for the Xbox, and there is online play for the Windows version as well.
+While Xbox Live was shut down in 2010, 25 to Life is now playable online using replacement online servers for the original Xbox called Insignia.
 On purchasing the Windows version, customers would also obtain a free "Street Warriors" playing card, which included a featured character from the game itself.